 For Both Yellow and Red Penalty Areas:

 - Stroke-and-Distance Relief: This is a universal option in golf.
 You add one penalty stroke and go back to the spot you played your last shot from.
 Hit again from there.
 If it was your tee shot, re-tee it.
-Simple, but sometimes a tough pill to swallow.

 - Back-on-the-Line Relief: Identify the point where your ball last crossed the edge of the penalty area.
-Now, a one-shot penalty applies, and you can drop a ball on a straight line going back from the hole, through that crossing point, as far as you'd like.
+A one-shot penalty applies, and you can drop a ball on a straight line going back from the hole, through that crossing point, as far as you'd like.
 This is great for getting to a favorite yardage for your next shot.

 Additional Option for RED Penalty Areas Only: